AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 To use the Adobe Experience Platform data in Customer Journey Analytics, you create a connection that includes the data resulting from setting up your schema, dataset, and workflow.

 A connection lets you integrate datasets from Adobe Experience Platform into Workspace.
-In order to report on  these datasets, you first have to establish a connection between datasets in Adobe Experience Platform and Workspace.
+To report on  these datasets, you first have to establish a connection between datasets in Adobe Experience Platform and Workspace.

 To create your connection: